 A student may audit courses for no credit, by paying one-half of the normal tuition and full fees for the number of credit hours being audited.
+Students are not eligible for federal financial aid for audited courses.

 Classroom Conduct and Disciplinary Action